gromnitsky/grepfeed/README.md

 ### web client

-A web client is a simple React app that internally talks to the above server.
+A web client is a simple React app (chrome/ff only) that internally talks to the above server.
 If you have indeed built the web client, pass to the server the dir w/ the compiled client files:

     $ server/index.js _out/production/client